 11. Combine modern and traditional design features

-Combining a traditional (or traditional-inspired) freestanding bath with more contemporary design features, an on-trend pattered tiles, for example, is a lovely option for a period property with modern interiors.
+Combining a traditional (or traditional-inspired) freestanding bath with more contemporary design features, an on-trend patterned tiles, for example, is a lovely option for a period property with modern interiors.
+Check our more stunning patterned floor tile ideas in our gallery.

 We love the combination of this Belle de Louvain Rembrant Tin Bath, available at Victoria Plumb, with grey toned contemporary floor tiles.